mestocks/gwas-workshop/README.md

 ```{r }
 summary(fo.MLR)
 ```
-You can also increase the number of the markers displayed in the summary:
+You can also increase the number of markers displayed in the summary:
 ```{r }
 summary(fo.MLR, top = 30)
 ```